jup-ag/space-station/docs/100-swap-api/1-get-quote.md

 :::warning Please use the Swap API at your own discretion.

 The Jupiter UI at https://jup.ag/ contains multiple safeguards, warnings and default settings to guide our users to trade safer.
-Jupiter is not liable for lesses incurred by users on other platforms.
+Jupiter is not liable for losses incurred by users on other platforms.

 If you need clarification or support, please reach out to us in [Discord](https://discord.gg/jup).
 :::